 Mr. Darcy drew in a deep breathe.
 “True, I have planned to ask for your help soon after I meet you.”
 Then he proceeded to tell Elizabeth about his younger sister's near elopement with a Mr. George Wickham.
 The scoundrel was the son of old Mr. Darcy's steward.
 He benefited from the generosity of Mr. Darcy's father, obtained a gentleman education, a large inheritance but wasted them away quickly.

-Elizabeth was horrified of hearing such an injustice and her heart went out to Miss Darcy and her devoted brother.
+Elizabeth was horrified of hearing such injustice, and her heart went out to Miss Darcy and her devoted brother.
 Mr. Darcy clearly blamed himself for not investigating the governess Mrs. Younge's references thoroughly.
 “How is Miss Darcy now?”

 “For that, I do not know.”
 His voice trembled and his face contorted in pain, not of physical nature.